201 Elizabeth Street

 "Ben Smith is very generous with his time and his money.
 I remember driving home and seeing our elderly neighbour struggling to remove graffiti from his fence.
 Ben went missing for a while and about 1/2 hour later I saw Ben with our elderly neighbour removing the graffiti from the fence with a scrubbing brush and cleaning equipment he had bought from the hardware store.
 Ben spent the next five hours with our neighbour until it was all removed.
 This is but one example of how generous Ben is to others."

-If you would like to seek advice in relation to a drink driving matter, please do not hesitate to contact one of our traffic lawyers on the number below.
+If you would like to seek advice in relation to a drug possession matter, please do not hesitate to contact one of our criminal lawyers on the number below.